incubyte/incubyte.github.io/content/blog/global-case-study.md

 ## What We Did

 - Created a framework to enable global care service
-- Provide country-specific language content on the web app and emails
+- Provided country-specific language content on the web app and emails
-- By integrating a 3rd party translation service, we streamlined and automated translation workflow to minimize manual work every time we introduced a new region and a language
+- Integrated a 3rd party translation service, automating translation workflow to minimize manual work every time we introduced a new region and a language
-- Translated an interactive section of the application that included audio and text content
+- Translated an interactive section of the application that included audio and subtitle content

 ## Outcomes